madmachineio/MadDrivers/Examples/APDS9960/ColorDetection/README.md

 # ColorDetection

-Read the color of an object and get RGBC (red, green, blue, clear) color data.
+Read RGBC (red, green, blue, clear) color data to know color of an object.
 The readings are 0 to 65535.

 ## Library reference